kekyo/RelaxVersioner/README.md

 ## What is this?

-Git tag/branch based, full-automatic version information inserter.
+Git tag/branch based, full-automatic version generator.

-* If you use RelaxVersioner, version handling ONLY use with Git tags/branches/commit messages.
-Of course you don't need more tooling knowledge, and easy integrates continuous-integration environments.
+* If you use RelaxVersioner, version handling only use with Git tags/branches/commit messages.
+Of course you only need to install NuGet package and don't need more tooling knowledge, and easy integrates continuous-integration environments.
 * Target language/environments (Probably fits most current .NET development environments):
   * C#, F#, VB.NET, C++/CLI and NuGet packaging (dotnet cli packer).
+  * All target frameworks (ALL: `net8.0`, `netcoreapp3.1`, `net48`, `net20` and others).
-  * Visual Studio 2022/2019/2017/2015, Rider, dotnet SDK cli, MSBuild on .NET 8/7/6/5, .NET Core 3.1/2.2 and .NET Framework 4.6.1 environment (NOT your project platform) and related IDEs.
+  * Visual Studio 2022/2019/2017/2015, Rider, dotnet SDK cli, MSBuild on .NET 8/7/6/5, .NET Core 3.1/2.2 and .NET Framework 4.6.1 environment (NOT your project target frameworks) and related IDEs.
 * Auto collect version information from local Git repository tags/branch name.
 * Independent AssemblyInfo.cs file, generated code will output into a temporary file.
 (Not manipulate directly AssemblyInfo.cs file).
 * Place source code location which isn't obstructive for Git. (ex: obj/Debug)